 - 2 (2) Garlic clove - crushed

-- 2 tablespoon Fresh coriander (cilantro) - chopped
+- 2 tablespoon of Fresh coriander (cilantro) - chopped

-- 2 tablespoon Greek yogurt or cream - (to serve)
+- 2 tablespoon of Greek yogurt or cream - (to serve; optional)

 Instructions

-- Heat 1 tablespoon Olive oil in a large pan and once hot, add 250 g Carrot and 1 Onion and cook for 2 minutes.
+- Heat 1 tbsp of Olive oil in a large pan and once hot, add 250 g of Carrot and 1 Onion and cook for 2 minutes.

-- Add 800 ml Boiling water, 0.5 teaspoon Ground cumin, 0.5 teaspoon Red chilli, 2 Garlic clove, 2 tablespoon Fresh coriander (cilantro), 1 tablespoon Tomato puree and 1 pinch Sea salt and ground black pepper Simmer for 30 minutes.
+- Add 800 ml of Boiling water, 0.5 tsp of Ground cumin, 0.5 tsp of Red chilli, 2 Garlic clove, 2 tbsp of Fresh coriander (cilantro), 1 tbsp of Tomato puree and 1 pinch of Sea salt Simmer for 30 minutes.
 If it starts to look a little thick, add a little more water.

 - Blend the soup until smooth and serve in bowls.
-Divide 2 tablespoon Greek yogurt or cream between the bowls and serve on top.
+Divide 2 tbsp of Greek yogurt or cream between the bowls and serve on top.

 Recipe Tips